BIOLOGICAL SURVEYS OF INLETS ALONG THE JERSEY SHORE

 Why is Save Coastal Wildlife Nonprofit Conducting a Biological Survey of Inlets?

-What kind of impact does dredging and other artificial activities have to the biological aspects of an inlet?
-Does biodiversity increase, remain stable or retreat over time?
 The goal of this study is to try to answer some questions about biological diversity and abundance in and around inlets along the Jersey Shore.

 What kind of biodiversity exists now in our modern-day inlets along the Jersey Shore after decades of federal, state and local development projects and dredging activities?